AccelByte/accelbyte-go-sdk/README.md

 err := oauth.LoginOrRefresh("username", "password")     // use before calling endpoints, using username and password
 ```

-Working example code for on-demand refresh token is available in [ondemand-refresh-token](samples/ondemand-refresh-token).

 #### Local Token Validation
 Local token validation is available since version 0.37.0.
 To enable it, import the package